JohnnyGProjects/Java_Projects/README.md

 Tree expands dynamically when the program guesses incorrectly

-Ability to save learned knowledge to a file
+Option to save learned knowledge to a file

-Recursive tree traversal for saving/loading game data
+Recursive tree traversal for saving/loading data

-Concepts Used
+🧠 Concepts Used

 Binary trees